jang33013-ops/Comp359-Assignment3/README.md

 ### Cayley’s Formula

-Cayley’s Formula states that the number of labeled trees on n vertices = n^(n-2).
+Cayley’s Formula states that the number of labeled trees on n vertices = n^(n-2) (Cayley, 1889).
 Using this formula, then, we can surmise that for any integer n ≥ 1, the total number of distinct labeled trees will be T(n) = n^(n-2).
 This means that the number of distinct labeled trees grows exponentially with n.
 For example: at n = 3 there are 3 trees, and at n = 5 there are 125 trees.

 ### Connection to Prüfer Codes

-The main idea behind Cayley’s Formula is its connection to Prüfer codes.
+The main idea behind Cayley’s Formula is its connection to Prüfer codes (Prüfer, 1918).
 A Prüfer code is a sequence of length n - 2 that uniquely represents a labeled tree on n vertices.
 This indicates to us that each entry in the sequence must be an integer between 1 and n, with the sequence itself being composed of exactly n - 2 elements.
 Interestingly, there is a one-to-one connection between the number of labeled trees on n vertices and the number of Prüfer codes of length n - 2.
 This means that every labeled tree corresponds to exactly one Prüfer code, and vice versa.

 ### Why Cayley’s Formula Works